xaur/writings/posts/201911xx-marketing-strategies.md

 "Why do we need these boring reports, anyway?" you might ask.
 Because events cost time and money and we need to know if we are spending them well.
 Compare: monitor a bunch of Twitter accounts, Reddit, search YouTube and filter through chats every day, versus reading a single document [like this](https://github.com/decredcommunity/events/blob/master/reports/20190925-la-conexion-buenos-aires-argentina.md).
 On top of sharing and understanding which tactics work best, some reports I've processed had interesting insights about the crypto situation around the world.

 Note that I'm only judging reporting here and not achievements, which I see all the time.
-The problem is I don't know which results were funded by which proposals and I don't have a good overview of results.
+The problem is I don't have a good overview of results and don't know which ones were funded by which proposals.
 How can we evaluate efficiency without a convenient, thorough and up-to-date summary of the results we evaluate?

 When it comes to measuring impact, there were fair calls to establish success metrics in [Ditto 1](https://proposals.decred.org/proposal/27f87171d98b7923a1bd2bee6affed929fa2d2a6e178b5c80a9971a92a5c7f50/comments/35), [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/1) and [Marketing](https://proposals.decred.org/proposal/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e/comments/23) even before we approved the proposals.
 The problem I saw back then is that numbers that are often proposed as metrics can be gamed or may not show real things.
 I viewed those proposals as an experiment that we can only begin to evalute after we do it for some time and collect some results.
 Now is a good time.